Report an Error

 NVIDIA GeForce4 Ti 4200-8X

 The GeForce4 Ti 4200-8X was a graphics card by NVIDIA, launched in February 2002.
 Built on the 150 nm process, and based on the NV28 A2 graphics processor, the card supports DirectX 8.1.
 The NV28 A2 graphics processor is an average sized chip with a die area of 101 mm² and 36 million transistors.
 It features 4 pixel shaders and 2 vertex shaders, 8 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 64 MB SDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 250 MHz, memory is running at 250 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce4 Ti 4200-8X does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce4 Ti 4200-8X is connected to the rest of the system using an AGP 8x interface.

 ||Feb 6th, 2002

 250 MHz effective